-Fasting is an intergral part of hinduism and Ekadashi fast is one of them.
+Fasting is an integral part of Hinduism and Ekadashi fast is one of them.
 Ekadashi means eleventh lunar day and there are two lunar phases in Hindu calendar month, the Sukhla Paksha and the Krishna Paksha.
 We consider Ekadashi as a spiritual day by keeping fast.

-It is also called Jyeshtha Shukla Ekadashi as it falls on Jyestha in the Shukla paksha (June) or Bhimsani Ekadashi as according to legend Bhim sen, the second Pandav brother observed this tough fast.
-Ganga Dussehra is celebrated one day before Nirjala Ekadashi, however sometime both the festivals may fall on the same day.
+It is also called Jyeshtha Shukla Ekadashi as it falls on Jyestha in the Shukla Paksha (June) or Bhimsani Ekadashi as according to legend Bhim sen, the second Pandav brother observed this tough fast.
+Ganga Dussehra is celebrated one day before Nirjala Ekadashi, however sometimes both the festivals may fall on the same day.

-On this day we should worship Lord Vishnu and keep fast for 24 hours abstaining from food and water the fast start on Ekadasi sunrise and ends on next day (Dwadasi) sunrise.
-On the preceding day that is on the 10th lunar day after performing evening prayer one meals is taken, and next day keep the strict fast and offer pooja to Lord Vishnu to ensure happiness, prosperity and forgiveness of sins.
+On this day we should worship Lord Vishnu and keep fast for 24 hours abstaining from food and water the fast start on Ekadasi sunrise and ends on the next day (Dwadasi) sunrise.
+On the preceding day that is on the 10th lunar day after performing evening prayer, one meal is taken, and next day keep the strict fast and offer pooja to Lord Vishnu to ensure happiness, prosperity, and forgiveness of sins.

 This year 2019, Nirjala Ekadashi fast is on June 13th Thursday.